OpenStackOnRaPi/ostackinstall/README.md

 $ sudo reboot
 ```

-Your network configuration is now the same as that one would obtain following all instructions from [subsection 3.iv](#3iv-flat-provider-network).
+Your network configuration is now the same as the one you would obtain following the instructions from [subsection 3.iv](#3iv-flat-provider-network).
 You can now proceed to the installation procedure (sections 4 and 5) and enjoy using OpenStack with a flat provider network.
 We will come back to VLAN provider networks in section 7.

 ## 4. Management host preparation